ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
   ## Xml_compare_field:

   Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
-The World Wide Web Consortium's XML 1.0 Specification of 1998 and several other related specifications—all of them free open standards—define XML.
-[Wikipedia](https://en.wikipedia.org/wiki/XML)
+The World Wide Web Consortium's XML 1.0 Specification of 1998 and several other related specifications—all of them free open standards—define XML.[Wikipedia](https://en.wikipedia.org/wiki/XML)

   *Implementation*</br>
     The implementation is in Python and it is using Object Oriented concepts.
 The class CompareFile is used to define an object that has the 2 attributes:
     - file_for_compare=the file from where the data is taken for comparing
     - file_to_compare=the file to compare the data

   *How it Works*</br>
     The method create_dict_file_for_compare creates a dictionary, a python data structure, that contains all the data that we want to compare.
 The method create_dict_file_to_compare dose the same thing but for the other file.
 The method get_dict_of_specific_item_from_dict_file_for_compare tkae the specific field from the XML.
 The method compare_specific_field create a dictionary for the fields that we want to compare that has as keys the parameter "key_for_compare".
 Finaly the method find_and_compare_element takes as parameters:
      - item= the item that we want to compare
      - dict_of_elements= the dictionary that we use to compare the data
-     - key_for_compare= the key that we use to check WIP
+     - key_for_compare= when the dictionary is made the the values of the dictionary must be stored under a specific key that is uniqe for each field.
+That key is passed by you if there are more fileds that are uniqe.
+     If one element has more fields then his corespondent then that element will be use to check if all the the field of the oter element are the same.
+It will be more efficent if it will be the other way around but then we will not know what fields are missing.

+  ***Note:
+    The work above is if you want to compare 2 XML files at work/school or just you need to compare the files.
+    The script is trying to follow the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)***